SmalsResearch/SmalsBeSign/Application/src/main/resources/files/README.txt

 This is in opposition with many other softwares where the user is not in control of the material: the PIN code is usually cached and then used to perform as many signatures as documents to sign.
 Note that, even if the software computes one unique signature for a set of documents, it generates an independent signature result (i.e. a zip file) for each document.

-The software SmalsBeSign works on Windows (7.0 or higher) and on UNIX-based systems, with internal or external Belgian eID card readers and appropriate middleware anready installed on the computer.
+The software SmalsBeSign works on Windows (7.0 or higher) and on UNIX-based systems, with internal or external Belgian eID card readers and appropriate middleware already installed on the computer.
 It can be downloaded at www.smalsresearch.be/tools/smalsbesign/